Pandas#

 32832 rows × 8 columns

 It is also possible to make use of the indexes to select different rows within the dataframe.
-For example it is possible to use loc which makes use to the actual labels within the dataframe, and iloc to refer based on the integer position values as is regularly done for lists within python.
+For example, it is possible to use loc which makes use of the actual labels within the dataframe, and iloc to refer based on the integer position values, as is regularly done for lists within Python.

 Exercise 4#